MinchinWeb/blog.minchin.ca/content/20140103-alberta-bankruptcy-exceptions.md

     you still have to pay your student loans).
 However, 7 years in a long time.
 In general, Canadian student loans are generally amortized over 10 years, with the option to extend that to 15 years.
-    So by the time that you might be able to dischanrge your student loans, you've already paid 50-70+% of them off.
+    So by the time that you might be able to discharge your student loans, you've already paid 50-70+% of them off.
 -   I never want to deal with bankruptcy!